imagej/imagej.github.io/pages/2015-12-22_-_The_road_to_Java_8.md

 </div>

-For {% include github org='imagej' repo='imagej' issue='135'
+For {% include github org='imagej' repo='imagej' issue='135' label='many
-label='many' %}, ImageJ needs to switch to Java 8.
+reasons' %}, ImageJ needs to switch to Java 8.
 Hence, in recent months, the ImageJ team at [LOCI](LOCI "wikilink") has been [taking steps toward migrating ImageJ and Fiji toward Java 8](2015-06-15_-_Major_updates_in_the_works "wikilink").
 This week marks a significant milestone in that effort: